 Take a walk around the 15-minute looped walkway with views all around the Wollongong area.
 Mount Keira Summit has free-to-use electric BBQ’s and public toilets to accommodate your family with multiple bushwalking tracks to enjoy as well.

 Flagstaff Hill Park is arguably one of the most iconic areas in all of Wollongong.
 Perched on the edge of Wollongong Harbour, the sloped areas around the Lighthouse look back towards the beaches of Wollongong both North and South.
 For a real local experience, indulge in some Fish and Chips from one of the nearby takeaway shops and just let the afternoon pass you by.

 Only a few steps from Wollongong’s North Beach is Stuart Park.
 At the Northern end of this long, coastal park is one of our favourite playgrounds.
 The extra-long zip line and multiple play areas make it a great place to keep kids moving and stretch their legs.

 Of course, number one on our list has to be the beautiful and peaceful Wollongong Botanic Garden.
-Whether you enjoy moseying around different areas of the gardens or prefer to park your picnic blanket by the pond, the Botanic Garden in Wollongong can give you hours worth of enjoyment.
-Look out for the Garden’s Discovery Centre that runs workshops in school holidays.
+Whether you enjoy moseying around different areas of the gardens or prefer to park your picnic blanket by the pond, the Botanic Garden in Wollongong can give you hours’ worth of enjoyment including lots of space to keep moving if you prefer not to sit and mingle just yet.